GitHub4Eddy/buienradar_weather/README.md

 QuickApp BUIENRADAR WEATHER

-This QuickApp can be used as your weather provider.
+This QuickApp (for the Fibaro Homecenter 3) can be used as your weather provider.
 The Buienradar Weather QuickApp contains the current Dutch weather measurements, the weather forecast and the 5-day forecast.
 The current observations are measured by KNMI weather stations spread across The Netherlands and are updated every 10 minutes.
 The weather report is updated several times a day by the Buienradar meteorologists.

 This QuickApp is plug-and-play.
 The only thing you can do, is change the Station ID to a weatherstation nearby from the list or add some nice icons to the devices.